MiriamPapp/photo-forum/docs/awstoolssetup.md

 # Installation on MS Windows

 1. Open a windows shell (see [Set up your installation environment](../envsetup) how to do it).
-Enter the following command (this is only one line!):
+Enter the following command:

    ```Shell
    pip install awscli --upgrade